Memorandum of Understanding

 And as CACTMC is affiliated with the NSW based Australian Confederation of Motor Clubs, members of a CACTMC Affiliated Club are also able to access NSW's Conditional Registration under the Historic Vehicle Scheme (HVS) and the Classic Vehicle Scheme (CVS).

 Refer to the CACTMC By Laws for further details of these schemes.

 The following is a summary:

 CACTMC co-manages the ACT’s Concessional Registration Scheme (CRS) in partnership with the ACT Road Transport Authority (RTA).

-The CRS provides for the registration of veteran, vintage and historic vehicles and motor cycles at a concessional rate under the following conditions:
+The CRS provides for the registration of veteran, vintage and historic (including modified historic) vehicles, both two and four wheeled, at a concessional rate under the following conditions:

 - The owner must be a financial member of a club

 - That club must be affiliated with the Council

 - The vehicle must have been manufactured at least thirty years prior